omkarfadtare/Essential/README.md

 - In some workflows, each feature or task is developed in its own branch.
 Once the feature is complete, it is merged back into the main branch.

+Tower is a popular Git client that provides a graphical user interface (GUI) for managing Git repositories.
+It is not an intrinsic part of Git itself but is a third-party tool that facilitates Git-related tasks.
+Tower helps users interact with Git repositories in a more visual and user-friendly manner compared to using the command line.

 ### Command line interface Git commands for branching
 git branch * indicates that current branch hit Q to get out of that